vitessio/website/content/en/docs/user-guides/configuration-advanced/buffering-scenarios.md

 Terminal 1:
     Hit "Ctrl + C" to kill the vtgate process
 ```
-Add the vtgate arguments needed to implment buffering, we are only implmenting
+Add the vtgate arguments needed to implement buffering, we are only implementing
 basic buffering functionality.
 Notice the two additional flags we are adding
 to our vtgate process: `-enable_buffer=1`